publiclab/PublicLab.Editor/README.md

 PublicLab.Editor uses grunt - the javascript task runner for compilation of the modules.
 To install grunt run `npm install -g grunt-cli`.
 You may have to use `sudo` for root privileges.

+If you simply open the `examples/index.html` file in your browser, you will probably experience the [CORS offline issue](https://github.com/publiclab/PublicLab.Editor/issues/240).
+To avoid this, you need to access the Editor using a HTTP/HTTPS domain in your localhost, through a server.
+One option is to install [npm live server](https://www.npmjs.com/package/live-server) with the command `npm install -g live-server`.

 Make changes to the files in the `/src/` directory, then run `grunt build` to compile into `/dist/PublicLab.Editor.js`.
 This will use `grunt-browserify` to concatenate and include any node modules named in `require()` statements.
-You'll then be able to try it out in `/examples/index.html`.
+You'll then be able to try it out by opening the project's directory in your terminal and running the command `live-server`.
+When the project opens in your default browser, open the folder `/examples` to access the editor.
 Run `grunt` and leave it running to build as you go.

 You can also run `grunt debug` to have *grunt-browserify* to include Source Maps for easy debugging.
 This way you can locate the module from where the error is generating.
 This is for use in development only.

 ## Setup